keithwhor/multithread.js/README.md

 Note that threaded functions can not have their context set, so the first argument to ```.apply``` should always be ```null```.

-Additionally, a keen observe would detect that the ```callback``` format is also a little bit different.
+Additionally, a keen observer would detect that the ```callback``` format is also a little bit different.
 The return from a ```.processInt32``` or ```.processFloat64``` threaded function can be a single value or Array.

 The arguments sent to ```callback``` are the values of a returned array, in order, or just a single argument representing a single returned value.

-The argument list can be accessed via the magic ```arguments``` object, but you may want built-in Array functionality, in which case you can convert this arguments object into an array:
+These values can be accessed via the magic ```arguments``` object, but you may want built-in Array functionality, in which case you can convert this arguments object into an array:

 ```js
 // your callback